codeigniter4/CodeIgniter4/user_guide_src/source/general/debugging.rst

 class name.
 The exact collectors that appear here will affect which tabs are shown, as well as what information is shown on the Timeline.

+.. note:: Some tabs, like Database and Logs, will only display when they have content to show.
+Otherwise, they
+    are removed to help out on smaller displays.

 The Collectors that ship with CodeIgniter are:

 * **Timers** collects all of the benchmark data, both by the system and by your application.